Metal Museum: Exhibits

-The museum has over 3,000 items in its permanent collection, and it hosts traveling exhibitions.
+The museum has over 3,000 items in its permanent collection, and it hosts roatating exhibitions.
 There is also a working smithy and foundry on site.
 In addition to the displays of metalwork inside the museum, hands-on classes are available in the museum's workshops.

 Repair Days

 Every fall, the Metal Museum holds a Repair Days Weekend.
 During this event, volunteer metalsmiths from across the country repair virtually any sort of metal object while the public watches.